 Every year approximately seven million Americans suffer from chronic, non-healing wounds and ulcers.
 Dealing with a wound can be personally frustrating, often hindering your ability to perform simple daily activities, and can possibly lead to more serious, life-changing conditions.

-Lauding a wound healing rate consistently over 95%, the expert medical practitioners at the Center for Wound Healing at Bayshore, an outpatient wound management program, provide treatment and care that not only heals wounds – it heals lives.
+The Center for Wound Healing at Bayshore Community Hospital, an outpatient wound management program, provides a larger and more modern healing environment that includes hyperbaric oxygen (HBO) treatment to better meet the needs of patients suffering from chronic and non-healing wounds.
+Lauding a wound healing rate consistently over 95%, the expert medical practitioners at the Center for Wound Healing at Bayshore provide treatment and care that not only heals wounds – it heals lives.

 - Diabetic ulcers

 - Venous stasis ulcers

 - Traumatic wounds

 What is Hyperbaric Oxygen Therapy

 Hyperbaric oxygen therapy is beneficial for many types of chronic wounds.
 Patients breathe 100% oxygen at up to two and half time the atmospheric pressure.
 Oxygen levels rise and are carried into the plasma and tissues surrounding the wound.
 Chronic osteomyelitis, diabetic wounds, ischemic wounds, and late radiation injury are some common wounds that can benefit from HBO treatment.